-Vertical holes not exceeding 500mm diameter beyond 1.5 metres from the outer edge of a pole support structure or stay wire are exempt from 19.6.14 (c)(i)(a) and (c)(i)(b) above.
+Vertical holes not exceeding 500mm diameter beyond 1.5 metres from the outer edge of a pole support structure or stay wire are exempt from 19.6.15 (b)(i) above.

-(ii) Earthworks around Towers shall be:

-- No deeper than 300mm within 6 metres of the outer visible edge of a transmission tower support structure; and - No deeper than 3 metres between 6 to 12 metres from the outer visible edge of a transmission tower support structure.

-(iii) Earthworks 12 metres either side of a high voltage transmission line shall not:

-- Create an unstable batter that will affect a transmission support structure: and/or - Result in a reduction of the existing conductor clearance distances as required by NZECP34:2001.
+- (ii) Earthworks around Towers shall be: - No deeper than 300mm within 6 metres of the outer visible edge of a transmission tower support structure; and - No deeper than 3 metres between 6 to 12 metres from the outer visible edge of a transmission tower support structure. - (iii) Earthworks 12 metres either side of a high voltage transmission line shall not: - Create an unstable batter that will affect a transmission support structure; and/or - Result in a reduction of the existing conductor clearance distances as required by NZECP 34:2001.